chevereto/v4-docker/README.md

 [![Community](https://img.shields.io/badge/chv.to-community-blue?style=flat-square)](https://chv.to/community)

 This repository is for the [Chevereto](https://chevereto.com) Docker images used for development base standard.

-We use this to spawn containers for testing, trying and developing Chevereto.
+## WARNING

+This is a Docker project for **developing and testing** Chevereto.
+We use this infra for **development purposes**.

-👉 If you are looking for Docker production usage head over to [chevereto/v4-docker-production](https://github.com/chevereto/v4-docker-production).
+👉 If you are looking for Docker **production-grade** provisioning go to [chevereto/v4-docker-production](https://github.com/chevereto/v4-docker-production).

 ## Requirements